tm01013/how-to-make-your-own-crypto/README.md

    > You can only transfer to SOL with this command .

 4. Send the completed tokens to your wallet and at the same time create an account for the token there (`--fund-recipient`).
 After that, you don't have to use the Terminal :).

    ```bash
    spl-transfer <token> <amount (some must remain)> <wallet Solana address> --fund-recipient
    ```

+   > Don't worry if you see your token as _"Unrecognised Token"_ just wait 2-4 minutes to let the network process the changes

    > Don't forget that you will always need SOL for transactions (if you use the test network and run out, complete steps II/4 and V/3)

 <br><br>